Daikanyama Issai Kassai

 代官山 いっさい喝采

-Nakameguro & Daikanyama · restaurant
+Nakameguro & Daikanyama · Restaurant

 Japanese kaiseki spot in Daikanyama with four consecutive Michelin mentions.
 Basement counter setup; a-la-carte options rather than fixed course.
 Specialties include fried Brussels sprouts, soft-shell crab cream croquette, and clay-pot wagyu rice.